HinTak/cxterm/README.md

 Today I've made it work again on Ubuntu 18.04, by commenting out VEOL2, and VLNEXT lines in main.c .
 I don't know why, but it is working now.
 Cheers!

-Ubuntu's default local is zh_CN.UTF-8.
-If you use GB encoding, you may need add GB2312 locale: Login as root, add one line "zh_CN GB2312" to file:
+Ubuntu's default locale is `zh_CN.UTF-8`.
+Yes, UTF8 is more popular.
+If you use GB encoding, you may need add GB2312 locale:

+Login as root, add one line `"zh_CN GB2312"` to file:

-    /var/lib/locales/supported.d/local ,
+    /var/lib/locales/supported.d/local

-then run command "locale-gen --purge"
+then run command "locale-gen --purge".

 And add following to your ~/.bashrc: